Integralist/integralist.co.uk/content/page/resume.md

 > * Is a display of how smart and kind our users are.
 > * Uses the Fastly platform tools (like https://fiddle.fastly.dev/) to show our work!
 >
-> -- Director of Community
+> -- Director of Community at Fastly

 This was a really nice (and unexpected) compliment.
 I like to go the extra mile to ensure customers feel seen/heard and that they're supported (even if it means I can't give them an immediate answer and need to refer to another team's expertise first).